-For example, below are just some of the various sales page templates used in a popular theme for marketers called OptimizePress …
+For example, here are just some of the kinds of sales page templates made available by a very popular WordPress theme called OptimizePress …

 At its simplest, “pages” should be used for ”non-blog” type content and “posts” for telling people about your business.
-In fact, if you were to delete all “post” type content from your website, you should end up with something that would resemble very closely your typical “non-blog” website structure (i.e. a site that comprises of the usual web pages found in most business websites.)
+In fact, if you removed all blog posts from your website or blog, you would end up with something that would look very much like a typical “non-blog” website structure (i.e. a site that comprises only of the regular web pages found in most business websites.)

 What Pages Are Not

-Another way to understand the main differences between WordPress pages and posts is to look at what pages are not:
+Another way to understand the main differences between posts and pages is to look at what pages are not:

-- Pages cannot be associated with categories and cannot be assigned post tags.
-This means that pages can only be organized according to a hierarchy where you specify and arrange the order of pages and subpages, not from referencing tags or categories.
+- Pages cannot be associated with post categories and cannot be assigned tags.
+This means that pages can only be organized according to a hierarchy where you specify and arrange the order of parent pages and child pages, not from referencing tags or categories.

-- Pages are not static files.
-Unlike most websites that are built from a collection of static pages saved as individual files within your server, pages are created, managed and stored in tables inside your CMS (just like Posts).
+- Pages are not files.
+Unlike websites that are built from a collection of static pages saved as separate files inside your server, WordPress pages are created, managed and stored in tables inside a CMS (same goes for Posts).

-- Pages are not included in your website’s RSS feed.
-Earlier, we explained that posts appear in your RSS feed section.
+- Pages are not included in your website’s feed.
+Earlier, we explained that posts appear in your RSS feed.
 Pages do not.
-Note: there are WordPress plugins available that will add your pages to your site’s RSS feed.
+Note: there are plugins available that will display pages in your site’s RSS feed.

-- Pages (or even a specific post) can be set as a static “main” page.
-In separate tutorials, we explain how to specify a page to be the main page of your WordPress site, and show you how to create a blog page (where your most recent blog post entries display in a separate blog page).
+- Pages (or even a specific post) can be set as a static “home” page.
+In other tutorials, we explain how to specify a page to be the front page of your website, and show you how to create a separate page for displaying your latest blog posts (where a list of your latest blog posts will display in a separate blog page).

-Because posts and post content are referenced from different areas of your WordPress site (e.g. archives, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts recommend publishing content designed to attract more exposure from search engines using posts instead of pages.
+Because posts and post content can be referenced from different areas of your WordPress site (e.g. archives, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many WordPress SEO experts recommend publishing content designed to attract more visitors from search engines using posts rather than pages.

-With WordPress you can easily add and edit the following types of content into Pages and Posts:
+WordPress lets you easily add and edit the following types of content into Pages and Posts:

-Add plain, formatted and/or hyperlinked text-based content using different fonts and styles to posts and pages …
+You can add plain, formatted and/or hyperlinked text in a variety of fonts and styles to posts and pages …

 (Add text-based content to WordPress)

-Depending on how you choose to configure your settings and plugins, you can also add “meta” text to posts and pages (e.g. titles, descriptions and keywords that let you specify how you want your posts or pages to display in search engine results), create custom excerpts, etc.
+Depending on how you configure your site’s settings and plugins, you can also add SEO information to posts and pages (e.g. titles, keywords and descriptions that let you specify how you want your posts or pages to appear in search results), create custom excerpts, etc.

-You can add or embed media content into your posts and pages, such as videos, audio files, Flash presentations, images, photos, logos, banners, etc …
+You can add or embed media content into your posts and pages, such as videos, audio files, Flash presentations, images, photos, graphic elements, banners, etc …

 (Add media to WordPress)

 Many scripts allow you to add and manage the content that appears on your site from a remote location.
-This is useful for managing things like site-wide advertising banners, subscription forms and time-sensitive content (e.g. coupon codes), or adding information such as foreign conversion calculators, feeds, etc …
+This is useful for managing things like site-wide banner ads, subscription forms and time-sensitive content (e.g. pricing), or adding information such as foreign conversion rates, feeds, etc …

-To learn more about inserting scripts into WordPress pages and posts, go here:
+To learn more about inserting scripts into pages and posts, go here:

 Content can also be added to posts and pages by inserting code directly into your file templates.
-Please note, however, that in order to be able to add and edit site templates, you should have at least a basic understanding of code languages like HTML and PHP.
+Please note, however, that in order to add and edit file templates, you will need to have at least a basic understanding of code languages like HTML and PHP.

-As you can see, WordPress posts and pages have a significant number of differences, and knowing about these differences can help you decide when to use one or the other type to publish your information.
+As you can see, posts and pages have a number of significant differences, and knowing about these differences can help you choose which type to use when publishing information about your business.

-Hopefully, now you have a better understanding of the differences between WordPress Pages and Posts.
+Hopefully, this article has given you a better understanding of the differences between Posts and Pages.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com